Jack Dorsey says Twitter ‘has always tried to do its best’ ahead of sale to Elon Musk

 Twitter founder attempts to address concerns after internal townhall meet amid mass exodus concerns

-Twitter founder Jack Dorsey has attempted to allay concerns over the future of the company’s employees after an internal townhall meeting was held with them amid concerns over an anticipated mass exodus following Elon Musk’s $44bn deal to buy the platform.
+Twitter founder Jack Dorsey has attempted to allay concerns over the future of the company’s employees after an internal town hall meeting was held with them amid concern over an anticipated mass exodus following Elon Musk’s $44bn (£35bn) deal to buy the platform.

-Mr Dorsey, in a series of tweets after the townhall on Friday, wrote that Twitter “has always tried to do its best given the information it has” as anger and concern grows among employees over the uncertainty of the impact of the deal on staff retention.
+Mr Dorsey, in a series of tweets after the town hall on Friday, wrote that Twitter “has always tried to do its best given the information it has” as fears grow over how the deal will impact staff retention.

 Mr Dorsey said it was important to get critical feedback in all its forms but stressed “time and space” was needed to address such issues.